 Dr Emily Thomas

 Previously, I studied for my PhD at the University of Cambridge (2013), and held a postdoctoral fellowship at the University of Groningen (2013-2016).
-Earlier this year I became an editor for the British Journal for the History of Philosophy.
+I am an editor for the British Journal for the History of Philosophy.

-I also hold a British Academy Rising Star grant, to promote discussion between historians and metaphysicians of time, and impact beyond the academy.
+My British Academy Rising Star grant is to promote discussion between historians and metaphysicians of time, and impact beyond the academy.
 Last year I was shortlisted for the BBC’s New Generation of Thinkers competition.

 For further information about my research, see my personal website www.emilythomaswrites.co.uk

 You can also follow me on twitter @emilytwrites

 - Early twentieth century metaphysics

 - Thomas, Emily (2018).
 Absolute Time: Rifts in Early Modern British Metaphysics.
 Oxford University Press.

 Chapter in book